 - ISO 14001 environmental management system is accredited once a year by the South African Bureau of Standards (SABS). - ISO 14064 greenhouse gas management system shows the improvements made with regard to the reduction of greenhouse gas emissions on a yearly basis.
-The GHG information for the period of 01/01/2016 31/12/2016 disclosing gross emissions of 7 009 metric tonnes CO2 equivalent are verified by SGS to a reasonable level of assurance, consistent with the agreed verification scope, objectives and criteria. - The Carbon Trust Standard has certified Van Dyck Carpets on a 19.6% absolute reduction based on the compliance period of 01/01/2015 to 31/12/2016 and a reduction of 10.1% relative reduction against turnover.
-The footprint and certification correspond to all Van Dyck's South African Operations.
-The Carbon Trust Standard will recertify Van Dyck's South African Operations during the first quarter of 2019.
+The GHG information for the period of 01/01/2017 31/12/2017 disclosing gross emissions of 6 044 metric tonnes CO2 equivalent are verified by SGS to a reasonable level of assurance, consistent with the agreed verification scope, objectives and criteria.
+The graph below indicates the company's reduction of CO2 emissions from 01/01/2012 31/12/2017 with significant reduction on scope 2 (steam and electricity).